Joseph Mitchell (writer): "Up in the Old Hotel"

 Up on the first blocked floor, the two men find the remains of what was once a high-end hotel, finding bureaus with playing cards, hangers, mirrors, and the sign to the reading room.
-The environment itself was depressing to Mitchell, and he decided the leave immediately, so neither of the men bothered to go up to the floor above them.
+The environment itself is depressing to Mitchell, and he decides the leave immediately, so neither of the men bother to go to the floor above them.

 This feature by Mitchell really clings to his notions of the passage of time, and the coming change in New York, and the rest of the world.